 This raises the third issue: securing public buy-in.
 Whether among Hangberg’s poor or Hong Kong’s affluent, there are incentives to tolerate, if not participate in, the illegal abalone trade.
 Unless this can be turned around – alternative opportunities for livelihoods and concern for the species’ survival – it’s hard to see the trafficking system halting.

-Terence Corrigan, Project and PUBS Manager, South African Institute of Race Relations
+Terence Corrigan, ENACT Consultant and Project and Pubs Manager, South African Institute of Race Relations

 Image: REUTERS/Nathan Frandino